Supplementary Credit Cards: What They Are and How They Work

 Because any supplementary credit cards are tied to the account of the primary cardholder, you can’t apply for a supplementary credit card directly.
 Instead, the primary cardholder will need to request an additional card directly from the issuer.

-To do so, the primary cardholder can either call the customer service number listed on the back of their credit card or request an additional card through their online account.
+To do so, the primary cardholder can either call the customer service number listed on the back of their credit card or request an additional card through their online account or app.

 Alternatives to Supplementary Credit Card

-Opening a supplementary credit card can be a good way to help a family member improve or establish credit, but it does come with some risk.
+Opening a supplementary credit card can be a good way to help a family member build their credit, but it does come with some risk.
 One alternative to giving someone a supplementary credit card is to open a supplementary credit card account but keep the actual card.

 Supplementary credit cards, or authorized user cards, are additional cards tied to the credit card account of a primary cardholder.
 When used responsibly, they can help the authorized user build or establish credit.
 However, the primary account holder is responsible for all charges made by supplementary cardholders, so there is also some risk if the supplementary credit card is used irresponsibly.